MelissaMMDP/webstorm-templates/README.md

 ## Motivation

-These live templates were adapted for the [johnpapa/angular-style repo] (https://github.com/johnpapa/angular-styleguide) based on [issue #529] (https://github.com/johnpapa/angular-styleguide/issues/529).
+These live templates were adapted for the [johnpapa/angular-style repo] (https://github.com/johnpapa/angular-styleguide) in response to [issue #529] (https://github.com/johnpapa/angular-styleguide/issues/529).

 ## Installation